OperaGraecaAdnotata/OGA/README.md

 annotation layers, which is useful for inspection (given that all other files are zipped for space reasons).
 3. `elision` contains a file used for tokenization.
-5. `original-Greek-files` contains the original TEI XML texts, which *Opera Graeca Adnotata* builds on.
-6. `tokenize` contains files used for tokenization.
+4. `tokenize` contains files used for tokenization.
-7. `urn_cts` contains files with bibliographic information about the texts in *Opera Graeca Adnotata*.
+5. `urn_cts` contains files with bibliographic information about the texts in *Opera Graeca Adnotata*.

 Because of the large size of the data, this repository contains a few